Opened it up…are you with me still? p.s. these are not my manly hands. They are my husbands.

 Q: Do I have to stuff it in a capsule?
 Are there bigger capsules?

 A. You don’t have to use a capsule at all, in fact, now I just grab about a teaspoonful and swallow it with a big gulp of water.
 There are bigger capsules out there, like here.

 A: I don’t take it every single day, I only take it if I feel stiffness or inflammation and in that case I’ll take 1 teaspoon anywhere from once a day to four times a day.
 I usually feel a reduction in inflammation and pain-relief within 30-45 minutes.

 Q: Does it hurt your stomach?
 I’m worried that much ginger will give me heartburn?

-Because ginger is also an anti-emetic (anti-nausea), it is great for the stomach.
+A: Because ginger is also an anti-emetic (anti-nausea), it is great for the stomach.
 I’m sure it’s possible to eat too much (just like anything else), so just listen to your body.
 In my experience, swallowing a whole teaspoonful doesn’t cause me any kind of indigestion or heartburn at all.
 If you already have heartburn issues, I recommend you read my post on 6 Natural Ways to Stop Heartburn.